Joint Task Offloading and Resource Allocation for IoT Edge Computing with Sequential Task Dependency: Introduction

-Regarding to offloading the computation task \footnote{{When the task offloading is mentioned in this paper, it actually means to offload the input data of a computation task (which would be explained in Section \ref{s:model_task}).
-To avoid misleading, this course is uniformed to be {\it task offloading} throughout this paper.}} from one mobile device to the edge server, {binary and partial offloading are mainly investigated.
+Regarding offloading the computation task \footnote{{When the task offloading is mentioned in this paper, it actually means to offload the input data of a computation task (which would be explained in Section \ref{s:model_task}).
+To avoid misleading, this course is uniformed to be {\it task offloading} throughout this paper.}} from one IoT device to the edge server, {binary and partial offloading are mainly investigated.
 For binary offloading, the computation task is not separable.
-Hence it is completed locally at the mobile device or offloaded to and then computed at the edge server.
-For partial offloading, it is assumed that} the computation task can be separated into two sub-tasks by any fraction, with one sub-task completed at the mobile device and the other one offloaded to and then computed in parallel at the edge server \cite{8016573}. { Within the framework of either binary or partial offloading, the mobile device's energy consumption and task completion delay are the two most significant cost metrics in literature, which can be highly reduced by optimizing the task offloading decision, the allocation of communication and computation resources \cite{7879258,wang2016mobile,8488502,7842160,8387798,7762913}.
-Specifically, task offloading decision determines how much data is left for local computations and offloading to the edge server, respectively \cite{7879258}; } the communication resource involves not only mobile device transmit power for task offloading \cite{wang2016mobile,8488502}, but also the bandwidth \cite{7842160} or time slot duration \cite{8387798,7762913} for every mobile device when multiple devices are accessing the edge server; the computation resource primarily indicates edge server or mobile device's CPU frequency (which represents the computation capability) over time.
-The general research goal is to minimize energy consumption per mobile device while promising the computation task completed within a tolerable delay, by jointly optimizing task offloading decision, the allocation of communication and computation resources.
+Hence it is completed locally at the IoT device or offloaded to and then computed at the edge server.
+For partial offloading, it is assumed that} the computation task can be separated into two sub-tasks by any fraction, with one sub-task completed at the IoT device and the other one offloaded to and then computed in parallel at the edge server \cite{8016573}. { Within the framework of either binary or partial offloading, the IoT device's energy consumption and task completion delay are the two most significant cost metrics in literature, which can be highly reduced by optimizing the task offloading decision, the allocation of communication and computation resources \cite{7879258,xu2021mcts,wang2016mobile,8488502,7842160,8387798,7762913}.
+Specifically, task offloading decision determines how much data is left for local computations and offloading to the edge server, respectively \cite{7879258}; } the communication resource involves not only IoT device's transmit power for task offloading \cite{wang2016mobile,8488502, mao2021computation}, but also the bandwidth \cite{7842160} or time slot duration \cite{8387798,7762913} for every IoT device when multiple devices are accessing the edge server; the computation resource primarily indicates edge server or IoT device's CPU frequency {\cite{huang2020result}} (which represents the computation capability) over time.
+The general research goal is to minimize energy consumption per IoT device while promising the computation task completed within a tolerable delay, by jointly optimizing task offloading decision, the allocation of communication and computation resources.